zarquon-42/es-theme-carbon/readme.txt

 substantial portion of the contents of the database.
 For the avoidance of doubt, this Section 4 supplements and does not replace Your obligations under this Public License where the Licensed Rights include other Copyright and Similar Rights.
-Section 5 ï¿½ Disclaimer of Warranties and Limitation of Liability.
+Section 5 – Disclaimer of Warranties and Limitation of Liability.

 Unless otherwise separately undertaken by the Licensor, to the extent